On generalized preconditioners for time-parallel parabolic optimal control: ParaDiag for tracking objectives

-As $K\ne K^*$ in this generali\sz{}ed case, the step from \cref{eq:pd-track:existing:P-fac} to \cref{eq:pd-track:existing:P-fac-further} cannot be reproduced with this preconditioner.
-Luckily, it does not need to be!
-The middle factor in \cref{eq:pd-track:existing:P-fac} can already be inverted in parallel since quantities at different time indices have been decoupled.
-The further diagonali\sz{}ation in the self-adjoint case also decoupled the state and adjoint equations; skipping this step here only decreases the available parallelism by a factor of $2$.
+by using the property \cref{eq:pd-track:alpha:Calpha-fact}.
+As $K\ne K^*$ is possible in this generali\sz{}ed case, a further factori\sz{}ation such as the one from \cref{eq:pd-track:existing:P-fac} to \cref{eq:pd-track:existing:P-fac-further} cannot be reproduced with this preconditioner.
+However, inversion of \cref{eq:pd-track:gen:P}'s middle factor can already be paralleli\sz{}ed in the time direction; all time steps have been decoupled.
+This procedure only misses out on the additional paralleli\sz{}ation factor of 2 that decoupling the state and adjoint equations in \cref{eq:pd-track:existing:P-fac-further} provides in the self-adjoint case.

 \Cref{alg:pd-track:new} incorporates the alpha-circulant improvement from \cref{sec:pd-track:alpha}, as well as the above generali\sz{}ation.
 It can be compared to \cref{alg:pd-track:existing}.